gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    * DTLS messages that don't contain protected user message data where limited to only be sent on Stream 0, which could potentially impact applications.

-   * An on-path attacker can reflect the authenticated part of a SCTP packet back to the sender as well as replaying data and control chunks.

    * An on-path attacker can reflect the authenticated part of a SCTP packet back to the sender as well as replaying data and control